skwisgaarr8-9/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-This project is the third in Practicum's Software Engineering course.
-It is the preliminary stage of a project that will come to be an interactable profile where users can post photos in their gallery.
-Other users will be able to add users to their friends list and like photos.
-The primary skills focused on are using CSS grid and CSS media queries to make the page responsive to different device screen sizes.
+This project is the fourth in Practicum's Software Engineering course.
+It is the second stage of a previous project.
+This project makes use of JavaScript to show a pop-up window to allow users to edit their profile name and their profile title.
+Using the `<template>` element and with the help of JavaScript, the page dynamically creates the cards and adds them to the container.

 ## Project Features